Seed Funding goes live: From tiny seeds, Transition groups grow bountiful harvests

 Applications will be open until 31 October 2022, to give groups plenty of time to dream and scheme.
 Between now and then, we’re offering a number of events to support you to make the best application you possibly can:

-- On 13 October, join a Frequently Asked Questions webinar to support you help you finalise your ideas and make your application.
+- On 13 October, join an Ask the Team webinar to support you help you finalise your ideas and make your application.
+Details here.

 - This autumn, we are rolling out two training programmes to help groups Launch and Thrive.
 These workshops will help new and established groups to vision, plan, broaden their reach and get the skills and confidence to run successful community projects.
-Find out more and register interest here.
+Find out more here.

 We really can’t wait to see what fruits will grow from these seeds you will plant this year.
 So now’s the time to get together with your groups and ask ‘what if?’
 Explore what you could unlock in your work and your local community with a little extra resource.